LeonardoCardoso/mvn-repo/README.md

 &bull; [Pix Color Analyzer](https://github.com/LeonardoCardoso/Pix-Color-Analyzer "Library with the aim to analyze the pixel colors of an ARGB image.").
 Usage: 'com.leocardz:pca:1.0'

-&bull; [Parse.com](https://http://parse.com/ "As they don't have Maven/Gradle support").
-Usage: 'com.leocardz:parse:1.9.2' (You also need to add 'com.parse.bolts:bolts-android:1.+', which is already in jcenter())
+&bull; [Parse.com](https://parse.com/ "As they don't have Maven/Gradle support").
+Usage: 'com.leocardz:parse:1.9.2' (You also need to add 'com.parse.bolts:bolts-android:1.+', which is already in jcenter()) the pixel colors of an ARGB image.").
+Usage: 'com.leocardz:pca:1.0'

+&bull; [FabTransitionLayout](https://github.com/LeonardoCardoso/FabTransitionLayout).
+Usage: 'com.bowyer.app:fabtransitionlayout:0.2.1@aar'.
+A little modified version of https://github.com/bowyer-app/FabTransitionLayout

 ## License: